Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 What is Spine Surgery?

-Spine surgery encompasses a range of surgical procedures aimed at addressing various spinal conditions, including herniated discs, spinal stenosis, and spinal fractures.
+Spine surgery encompasses a range of procedures aimed at addressing various spinal conditions, including herniated discs, spinal stenosis, and spinal fractures.

 The primary objectives of these surgeries are to alleviate pain, restore function, and stabilize the spine.

-Spinal surgeries may involve decompression of displaced vertebrae, relief of compressed nerves, removal of tumor masses or compressing structures, fusion of damaged spinal components, or dilation of a narrowed spinal canal
+Spinal surgeries may involve decompression of displaced vertebrae, relief of compressed nerves, removal of tumor masses or compressing structures, fusion of damaged spinal components, or dilation of a narrowed spinal canal.

 Surgical treatment for spinal cord injuries is considered an advanced option for several conditions.